Madhuvanipatnam/network-automation-labs/README.md

 ## 📌 Overview

 This repository contains my hands-on practice in Network Automation using Python and Netmiko.
-As a learner, I am building and testing automation scripts in a lab environment to understand how real-world network operations can be automated.
+As part of my learning journey, I built a lab environment using Ubuntu Server, VMware, and GNS3 VM to simulate real network scenarios.

-The project focuses on connecting to Cisco devices via SSH, executing commands, and retrieving outputs programmatically.
+I used Visual Studio Code for development, MobaXterm for remote connectivity, and GitHub for version control.
+Within this setup, I developed automation scripts to connect to Cisco devices via SSH, execute commands, and retrieve outputs programmatically.

+This project reflects my effort to bridge networking concepts with automation using Python.

 ---